cau-placc/pakcs/RELNOTES.md

   * Small fix for debug mode when tracing is off.
   * Front end supports new language options `NoImplicitPrelude` and `NoDataDeriving`.
+  * New property `tmpdir` added to RC file (`~/.pakcsrc`) in order to redefine the location of a temporary directory (e.g., if the default location `/tmp` is not writable for the PAKCS process).
+  * Properties `verboserc` and `dynamicmessages` removed from RC file since they are no longer used.
+  * Current RC properties are printed with command `:set` when verbosity level is greater than 1.

 Release notes for PAKCS Version 3.4.2 (December 20, 2021)
 ---------------------------------------------------------